 Ultrasound, interferential and TENS treatment may be used to stimulate soft-tissue repair, speed up the inflammatory process and breakdown scar tissue.
 It is often used to aid the recovery of ligament or tendon injury.

 Sports rehabilitation involves specific treatment and exercises that return the individual to their chosen sport as quickly as possible.
 A thorough assessment involves an understanding of the movements and forces involved in the sport.
 Continued monitoring of the rehabilitation process ensures that a return to sport is made at the right time and does not risk further damage.
-It may also lead to more longevity in your sporting participation.

 A key area of physiotherapy is the use of exercises specifically prescribed for your condition.
 There are various reasons for giving people exercises, such as to improve mobility, correct a